Workers' Front (Spain)

-The Workers' Front (Frente Obrero, FO) is a Marxist–Leninist political party in Spain, with Roberto Vaquero serving as its leader since June 2022.
+The Workers' Front (Frente Obrero, FO) is a Marxist–Leninist political party in Spain, with Roberto Vaquero serving as its president since June 2022.
 It was founded in October 2018 as a mass organisation by the anti-revisionist party PML (RC) and registered as a separate political party in March 2019.
 As of 2025, the Workers' Front took part to several national, regional, local, and European elections, winning one local seat in May 2023.

-The Workers' Front's political positions include Marxism–Leninism, socialist patriotism, Spanish republicanism, Spanish nationalism, hard Euroscepticism, and social conservatism, with a Hoxahist faction.
+The Workers' Front's political positions include Marxism–Leninism, socialist patriotism, Spanish republicanism, Spanish nationalism, hard Euroscepticism, and social conservatism, with a Hoxhaist faction.
 Despite rejecting the left–right political spectrum, considering the mainstream left to have abandoned the working class and joined the right-wing in supporting neoliberalism, the party is commonly described as left-wing and far-left, more in line with Communist parties in Eastern Europe.
+It is also considered a left-conservative party, compared to the German Sahra Wagenknecht Alliance.
 As a result of its conservative stances on socio-cultural issues, various critics and observers compared the Workers' Front to the far-right Vox and described it as reactionary and right-wing populist in nature, including that the party was National Bolshevik, a claim that Vaquero strongly contested.